bdestombe/python-flopy-parser/README.md

 - Add a description (and default value) to your parameters
 - Check someone else's MODFLOW input files / Flopy script
 - Check homework assignments
+- Start from scratch by adding your own packages

 # Advantages